Flock Safety

 Series F in 2022

-Handshake is a career network tailored for students and recent graduates seeking job opportunities.
-It boasts a community of over 10 million users from 1,400 educational institutions, including colleges and boot camps, and connects them with more than 750,000 employers across various sectors.
-The platform aims to democratize access to career resources by transforming the recruiting experience for college students, career centers, and employers.
-By leveraging a scalable mobile infrastructure, Handshake enhances the accessibility of job opportunities and insights for students, while providing employers with a more efficient means to access talent.
-Additionally, it offers colleges the tools needed to boost student engagement and improve employment outcomes.
+Handshake is a career network for students and recent graduates that connects them with employers and career resources.
+It serves a user base of more than 10 million across about 1,400 educational institutions, including colleges and boot camps, and links users with more than 750,000 employers across diverse sectors.
+The platform aims to democratize access to opportunities by expanding visibility and insights for young workers, while giving employers broader, more efficient access to talent and helping colleges enhance student engagement and employment outcomes.

 Farmers Business Network